 Results from a PLOS ONE study were published last month, igniting concerns over heart risks.
 According to the study, men with a history of heart disease nearly doubled their risk of heart attack within the first 90 days of taking testosterone.
 Another study that evaluated male patients from the Veterans Affairs system suggests there is a link between testosterone replacement therapy and heart attack, stroke and death.

 Results from the studies have raised concerns about the heart risks in men of all ages taking testosterone therapy, not just those over the age 65.
 The FDA said men who are currently taking testosterone should not stop taking it without consulting their physicians.

-The Connecticut personal injury lawyers at Berkowitz and Hanna LLC have taken a special interest in testosterone therapy side effects and are available to investigate potential testosterone therapy lawsuits.
+The Connecticut testosterone medication risks attorneys at Berkowitz Hanna have taken a special interest in testosterone therapy side effects and are available to investigate potential testosterone therapy lawsuits.
 To find out if you qualify to file a lawsuit, contact our firm today.